lsst-dm/dm_dev_guide/docs/change-controlled-docs.rst

 Change-controlled documents can be written using the Word templates defined in `Document-9224`_, but the preference within Data Management is to write change-controlled documents in LaTeX using the `lsstdoc document class`_ provided by the `lsst-texmf`_ package and to develop these documents using Git repositories within the LSST organization on GitHub (https://github.com/lsst).

-This page describes the development and release processes of change-controlled documents produced by DM.
+This page describes the development and release processes of change-controlled documents produced by DM:

+- :ref:`ccd-drafting`
+- :ref:`ccd-release`
+- :ref:`ccd-hotfix`

+Additional subprocedures and references:

+- :ref:`ccd-docushare-upload`
+- :ref:`ccd-git-api`

 .. _CCB: https://project.lsst.org/groups/ccb/
 .. _Document-9224: https://ls.st/Document-9224